mlyszczek/embedlog/readme.md

     * time_t
     * CLOCK_REALTIME (requires POSIX)
     * CLOCK_MONOTONIC (requires POSIX)
+    * configurable precision of fraction of seconds (mili, micro, nano)
 * print location of printed log (file and line)
 * 8 predefinied log levels (total rip off from syslog(2))
 * colorful output (ansi colors) for easy error spotting
 * print memory block in wireshark-like output
+* fully binary logs with binary data (like CAN frames) to save space

 Almost all of these features can be disabled to save some precious bytes of memory.